 (a) Professional Regulation Describe the laws/rules that regulate the provision of legal services?
-The provision of legal services in Venezuela is mainly regulated by the Lawyers' Law ( Ley de Abogados ) and the Lawyers' Ethics Code ( Código de Ética del Abogado ).
+The provision of legal services in Venezuela is mainly regulated by the Lawyers' Law (Ley de Abogados) and the Lawyers' Ethics Code (Código de Ética del Abogado).
 In general, the Lawyers' Law sets forth the requirements to be able to practice law, the description of what should be considered a law practice; the individuals that are allowed to practice law; the rights and obligations of lawyers; what should be considered an illegal law practice; disciplinary provisions applicable to lawyers.
 The Lawyers' Law also establishes the regulations of institutions providing for the social welfare of lawyers.
 The Lawyers' Ethics Code mainly pertains to the moral behavior and social conducts a lawyer should abide by when practicing in Venezuela.
 Describe any licensure requirements governing the provision of legal services.
 In order to practice law in Venezuela a person has to obtain a legal degree from a local university.
 Individuals holding a law degree issued by a foreign university, would have to validate such degree in accordance with Venezuelan law.
-Afterwards, registration with one of the various bar associations existing in Venezuela is required, as well as registration with the Lawyer Social Security Institute ( Instituto de Previsión Social del Abogado ).
+Afterwards, registration with one of the various bar associations existing in Venezuela is required, as well as registration with the Lawyer Social Security Institute (Instituto de Previsión Social del Abogado).
 There are 23 different bar associations, one for each Venezuelan region, and each one is governed by its own regulations.
-All of these bar associations fall under the guise of the Federal Bar Association ( Federación de Colegios de Abogados ).
+All of these bar associations fall under the guise of the Federal Bar Association (Federación de Colegios de Abogados).
 Venezuela does not have multiple license schemes or multiple levels of practitioners.

-&lt;sup>1 This chapter was drafted with the support of Arnoldo Troconis of D ́ Empaire Reyna Abogados.
+$^{^{\}rm 1}$ This chapter was drafted with the support of Arnoldo Troconis of D ́ Empaire Reyna Abogados.

-Upon a lawyer's registration they are granted a registration number that allows them to both litigate and carry out any action as a lawyer in any practice of law around the country. (b) Pro Bono Practice and Culture Describe the rules that regulate the provision of pro bono legal services e.g. any explicit regulation or limitation on providing free legal services in some or all contexts, details of any mandatory or minimum fees imposed on provision of legal services.
-There are no rules or requirements that specifically regulate the provision of pro bono legal services in Venezuela.
-2. Are lawyers required by such rules to work a minimum number of pro bono hours?
-If so, how many?
-There is no obligation on private attorneys to work a minimum number of pro bono hours in Venezuela.
-However, Fundación Pro Bono Venezuela ("ProVene"), is making concerted efforts to make law firms in Caracas achieve certain goals of pro bono hours per year, taking as its reference the Americas Declaration of Pro Bono ( Declaración Pro Bono de las Américas ), that requires law firms subscribed to it to work 20 hours per lawyer each year in connection with pro bono cases.
-3. Are aspiring lawyers required to complete a minimum number of hours of pro bono legal services in order to become licensed lawyers?
-In order to become licensed lawyers, law students (in some universities) in Venezuela must devote a specific number of hours (as determined by each university) to assist in non-profit legal matters.
-To support students in fulfilling this requirement, Venezuelan Universities have created legal clinics ( Clínicas Jurídicas ) through which law students provide pro bono legal services.
-In addition, Venezuelan law students, as well as students aspiring to obtain any other professional degree in Venezuela, are required to perform a minimum of 120 hours of Community Service ( Servicio Comunitario ) in order to graduate.
+Upon a lawyer's registration they are granted a registration number that allows them to both litigate and carry out any action as a lawyer in any practice of law around the country. (b) Pro Bono Practice and Culture Describe the rules that regulate the post pro bono legal services e.g. any exegulation or limitation on providing fiservices in some or all contexts, detamandatory or minimum fees imposed provision of legal services. specifically regulate the provision of pro bono legal services in Venezuela.
+Are lawyers required by such rules to minimum number of pro bono hours? how many?
+Are aspiring lawyers required to comminimum number of hours of pro bor services in order to become licensed no legal (in some universities) in Venezuela must devote a In addition, Venezuelan law students, as well as students aspiring to obtain any other professional degree in Venezuela, are required to perform a minimum of 120 hours of Community Service (Servicio Comunitario) in order to graduate.
 Community Service consists on volunteering in resource-poor areas surrounding the university.
 However, such volunteering does not oblige students to carry out professional works, i.e., law students do not necessarily have to perform legal work (although work at Clínicas Jurídicas would qualify towards this requirement).
-4. What are the main areas of law which require or present opportunities for the provision of pro bono legal services?
-What are the major unmet legal needs?
-There are great opportunities to do pro bono work in Venezuela due to the high percentage of the population with limited financial resources and that have no opportunities to be assisted or advised by a lawyer.
-The main areas of law in which there are more opportunities to provide pro bono legal services in
+4. What are the main areas of law which or present opportunities for the provision bono legal services?
+What are the munmet legal needs? sion of pro in Venezuela due to the high percentage of the The main areas of law in which there are more opportunities to provide pro bono legal services in